Building a Master Plan for Aging: Key Elements from States Planning for an Aging Population

 Start with Existing Capacities as a Pathway to Develop a Master Plan for Aging

-Several states have components of one or more elements of a Master Plan, which can be used as a starting off point to engage in a broader planning process to meet the needs of their aging population.
-Examples include state dashboards reporting program data and outcomes, a variety of initiatives addressing the needs of older adults, and/or participation in AARPs Age-Friendly Network—all of which can contribute to and be included in a Master Plan.
-Table 5 highlights states that do not have a Master Plan, but do have one or more elements that could be used as a pathway to developing a Master Plan.
+A number of states have one or more elements of a Master Plan, which can be used as a starting point to engage in a broader planning process to meet the needs of their aging population.
+Examples include state dashboards reporting program data and outcomes, a variety of social service initiatives addressing the needs of older adults, and/or participation in AARPs Age-Friendly Network—all of which can contribute to and be included in a Master Plan.
+Table 4 highlights states that do not have a Master Plan but do have one or more elements that could be used as a pathway to develop a Master Plan.

 |State||Leadership||Rational Priorities||Comprehensive||Stakeholder Investment||Accountability||AARP Age-Friendly Sate|